Former Residence of Mao Zedong: History

-"Comrade Mao Zedong's Former Residence" on the horizontal tablet, written by Deng Xiaoping.

 Mao Zedong's grandfather built a five-and-a-half-room hut here in 1878.
 Mao Zedong was born here in 1893, and he lived here about 17 years before leaving for his studies.
 He returned home in 1912 to mobilize his relatives to join the revolution.
 In 1925, Mao Zedong returned to Shaoshan with his wife, Yang Kaihui, and in the name of "recuperating from an illness", he reached out to the masses to lead and carry out the peasants' movement, and set up a CCP branch in Shaoshan in the former residence, with Mao Fuxuan, Mao Zedong's close friend, as the secretary of the branch.
 Having led the Peasant Movement in Guangzhou, he sought to start a similar movement in Hunan.
 In 1927, Mao Zedong returned to Shaoshan to study the peasant movement and held a symposium for peasant cadres and the elderly at the residence.
 In 1929, the residence was confiscated by the Kuomintang government and destroyed.

 With the founding of the People's Republic of China, in 1950, the former residence of Mao Zedong was restored in its original form.
 On February 6, 1951, the former residence of Mao Zedong was officially opened to the public.
 In 1952, the former residence of Mao Zedong was renovated.
 Mao again returned in 1959, eight years after the new house had been opened as a museum, and five years after it had officially been renamed Mao Zedong's Former Residence.
 In 1961, it was listed as a "Major Historical and Cultural Site Protected at the National Level" (全国重点文物保护单位) by the State Council of China.
 On June 27, 1983, Central Advisory Commission Chairman Deng Xiaoping wrote "Mao Zedong's Former Residence" on the horizontal tablet.
 In 1989, it was renovated.
 On December 20, 1993, the Communist Party general secretary Jiang Zemin attended the unveiling of the statue of Mao Zedong outside the house.
 In July 1997, it was listed as a National Patriotic Education Base (全国爱国主义教育基地) by the Publicity Department of the Chinese Communist Party.
 In December 2004, it was closed for rebuilding and repairs in 15 days.